brandonegg/hospitality/README.md

 To run command inside a docker container: `docker exec -it {CONTAINER_NAME} sh -c "{COMMAND}"`

-**For example:**

-When installing a package, you would run `npm install {PACKAGE}` in your local terminal.
-Your local environment is not sync with the NextJS docker image.
-Hence, you would also need to install the same package in the NextJS docker image as well by running this command `docker exec -it nextjs sh -c "npm install {PACKAGE}"`.
-Similar process for uninstall a package from your local environment.

 **Setting up Prisma with MySQL:**

 Ensure the DATABASE_URL variable is set in your environment.
 This is what Prisma will use to connect to your MySQL server.